-The Company offsets tax assets and liabilities if and only if it has a legally enforceable right to set off income tax assets and liabilities and the deferred tax assets and deferred tax liabilities relate to income taxes levied by the same tax authority.
+The Company offsets tax assets and liabilities of current tax if and only if it has a legally enforceable right to set off current tax assets and current tax liabilities and if, of defer tax, the deferred tax assets and deferred tax liabilities relate to income taxes levied by the same tax authority.

-The Company has not recognised deferred tax asset of Rs.
-18.48 (March 31, 2023: Rs.
-0.76) on provision of impairment in subsidiaries of Rs.
-73.41 (March 31, 2023: Rs.
-3).
+During previous year, the Company had not recognised deferred tax asset of Rs.
+18.48 on provision of impairment in subsidiaries of Rs.
+73.41.

 The Company has tax losses (of capital in nature) of Rs.
-47.87 (March 31, 2023: Rs.
-80.84) that are available for offsetting for future taxable capital profits.
-These losses will expire by March 2029.
-Deferred tax assets have not been recognised in respect of these losses as they may not be used to offset taxable capital profits elsewhere in the Company and there are no other tax planning opportunities or other evidence of recoverability in the near future.
+Nil (March 31, 2024: Rs.
+47.87) that are available for offsetting for future taxable capital profits.
+Brought forward losses will expire by March 2029.
+Deferred tax assets have not been recognised in respect of these losses as they may not be used to offset taxable capital profits elsewhere in the Company as there are no other tax planning opportunities or other evidence of recoverability in the near future.
 If the Company were able to recognise all unrecognised deferred tax assets, the profit for the year would increase by Rs.
-10.95 (March 31, 2023: Rs.
-18.50).
+Nil (March 31, 2024: Rs.
+10.95).